RafaelKitoco/JogoDavelha/README.md

     The first player to align n symbols (horizontally, vertically, or diagonally) wins.
     If the board is full without a winner, the game ends in a draw.

-# Running the Game Using the Makefile
+# Running the Game:

-## To start the game with the Makefile:

-Run the following command:

-    make

-This will:
+1. **Run the Server First**
+   The server needs to be started before the client.
+This is because the client must connect to the server, and if the client is started before the server, it will encounter a connection error.

+   ### Step 1: Start the server
+        python server.py

+2. **Run the Client After**
-Start the server in the background.
+    Once the server is running, you can start the client.
-Run the client, which will connect to the server and begin the game.

-## To completely remove the server and client executables (if you want to rebuild from scratch), run:

-    make fclean

-## To rebuild everything (remove existing server/client and start fresh), run:

-    make re
+    ### Step 2: Start the client:
+         python client.py

 # Code Explanation
 server.py File